Vase de Noces

-Vase de Noces (also known as Wedding Trough and The Pig Fucking Movie) is a 1974 Belgian avant-garde art film directed by Thierry Zéno and starring Dominique Garny.
+Vase de Noces (also known as Wedding Trough and The Pig Fucking Movie) is a 1974 Belgian exploitation horror film directed by Thierry Zéno and starring Dominique Garny.

 The film deals openly, and sometimes graphically, with zoophilia.
-It features both real and simulated animal killings and coprophagia, and has been labeled obscene by many sources, notably by the OFLC of Australia.
+It features both real and simulated animal killings and coprophagia, and has been labeled obscene by many sources, including by the OFLC of Australia.
 The film was banned in Australia by the Australian Classification Board in the mid 1970s with two failed attempts, according to the Australian Classification Board.
 The film went before the Australian Classification Board on 1 April 1977, and was banned again for the third time.
 The ban status on the film in Australia has remained largely unchanged since then, due to in part that the film violates Australian obscenity laws.

 Plot

 The film follows a man who lives alone on a farm in rural Belgium.
 He demonstrates bizarre behavior from the beginning, such as fastening doll's heads to pigeons, collecting his feces in glass jars and beheading a hen for his own amusement.
 He is also obsessed with a sow who lives on the farm.

-We see him gleefully rolling around in the manure with the sow, and then he rapes her, which his behavior suggests he sees as an intimate and mutually agreeable act.
+Gleefully, he rolls around in the manure with the sow, then he rapes her, with his behavior suggesting he sees as an intimate and mutually agreeable act.
 Later, the sow gives birth to a litter of piglets.
 The man attempts to spoon-feed milk to the piglets, but the piglets prefer to drink directly from the milk bowl.
 In general, the piglets prefer their mother's company, repeatedly scorning the man's advances.
 Taking this rejection as an unforgivable personal slight, the man hangs the piglets and leaves their bodies strung up in the open.
 When the sow discovers the remains of the piglets, she runs madly around the farm squealing.
 The sow slips into a deep patch in the mud and drowns there.

 The man searches for the sow, and becomes visibly distraught when he discovers her dead.
 He drags the body from the mud, buries it on the farm grounds, and crudely attempts to bury himself on a patch of ground nearby.
 He gets up, and his grief turns to rage.
 He rushes around the farm scattering and smashing his belongings from the house, including his jars of waste.

 He prepares and vigorously consumes a "tea" made of feces and urine, determinedly climbs a ladder in the barn and hangs himself with a rope.
 The final scene depicts his spirit floating skyward.